Alisson-Ribeiro/Git/README.md

 * git tag ---> lists the existent tags

-* git tag -A 'tag' -m "message" ---> creates a tag with a message, 'tag' generally is like a release format 'V0.1.0'
+* git tag -A 'tag' -m "message" ---> creates a tag with a message, 'tag' generally is like a release format 'v1.0'

+* git tag -d v1.0 ---> deletes the specified tag

+### Sharing of tags is similar to branches.
+By default, 'git push' does not send tags to remote.
+Tags demand a explicit 'git push' ---> example: 'git push origin v1.0'

 ## Stash
 ### store your code for later use (it's not a commit).
 Archives (or stashes) changes you made to the working copy, so you can work anywhere else, and then return to the stashed point.
 Hint: never commit a not working patch!
 Stash it instead!
 Attention: 'git stash' command does not stashes changes made to untracked and ignored files.